clux/modul8/docs/modularity.md

  - Limit the areas from which you reference global variables.
  - Look for opportunities to move independent code onto different domains.
  - Look for opportunities to refactor code to make bits of it independent.
  - Enforce basic rules of JavaScript modularity: don't try to make circular dependencies work, analyse your require tree.
  If you are requiring the same library from every file, chances are you are doing something wrong.

 Decouple your code this way and you will save yourself the trouble of later having to learn from your mistakes the hard way.

 ## Going Further

+### Killing Globals

 Global variable are evil, and should be kept to a minimum.
 We know this, and this is were a require system really shines, but you are generally going to depend on a few global variables.
 Not all libraries are CommonJS compliant, and having jQuery plugins in showing up in your